By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 446|Page: 1|3 min read

-The study indicates that there is an obvious contrast between the cultures of East and West.
-Chinese culture tends to view aging positively while American culture tends to view it pessimistically.
-Additionally, the author moves on to the issue in physical health by introducing a common assumption people have.
-Although it is somewhat true that physical decline and aging have a direct correlation, he points out that it is the matter of perception whether they hasten physical decline or not.
-In fact, he states that elders who have negative views really tend to demonstrate worse physical disabilities compared to those who perceives positively.
+The author moves on to discuss the issue of physical health by introducing a common assumption people hold.
+Although it is somewhat true that physical decline and aging have a direct correlation, he points out that it is a matter of perception whether they hasten physical decline or not.
+In fact, he states that elders who harbor negative views tend to demonstrate worse physical disabilities compared to those who perceive aging positively.

-The author criticizes that the problem of ageism often goes unrecognized, and those beliefs still prevail a lot among the nation today.
-A lot of people are not aware that it also occurs on a smaller scale, and oftentimes that is when it hurts most.
 Then, the author concludes his article by suggesting solutions.
-He highlights that positive views or rejection of negative stereotypes “can counteract those negative consequences” (Nelson 279).
-And considering of many factors that affect elders, he advises to those who do not perceive the issue of ageism seriously must not forget that each day they, too, are growing a little older.
+He emphasizes that positive views or the rejection of negative stereotypes "can counteract those negative consequences" (Nelson, 2005, p.
+279).
+Considering the many factors that affect elders, he advises that those who do not perceive the issue of ageism seriously must not forget that each day they, too, are growing a little older.
+It is crucial for society to foster a more inclusive and positive perspective on aging to improve the quality of life for all individuals.

 Browse our vast selection of original essay samples, each expertly formatted and styled